jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 - "Concat" of images in one single image with css classes positioning in each image, estrategy known as Compass Sprites.
   - use the plugin [grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass)

 To help deploying, there are a few plugins that can be used, but that ultimately depends on the on the web server and how the files are goning to be transfered to it.
-There are plugins that works with frp connections, http post of files, and others. dentre outros.
+There are plugins that works with ftp connections, http post of files, and others.

 In the develop environment, is recomended to use the NodeJs module http-server, that quickly starts a web server of static files, it has plugins to integrate with grunt.
 If a SASS processor is used, Compass Sprites and/or any other task that needs to run after any code change and before the browser access it, to execute tests on development, you can use the plugin [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch).